← Back to projects

 Consistent Prioritization

-Layer 5 priority scoring (layer4_signal + technical_weight + gap_type + coverage_depth + reuse - complexity - confidence_penalty) means remediation order isn't driven by whoever shouted loudest.
-POA&M auto-generation with severity-to-priority mapping (P0: 30 days, P1: 90 days, P2: 180 days, P3: 365 days) gives auditors exactly the timeline structure they expect.
+Layer 5 priority scoring is a formula, not a vote. layer4_signal + technical_weight + gap_type + coverage_depth + reuse, minus complexity and confidence_penalty.
+That means remediation order isn't driven by whoever shouted loudest.
+POA&M auto-generation maps severity to priority (P0: 30 days, P1: 90 days, P2: 180 days, P3: 365 days), which gives auditors the exact timeline structure they already expect to see.

 Executive Summary